slanghout/Programmeerproject/README.md

 ![](doc/chart_visualistion.png)

 # Features:
-- A map wuth a hover over function to display the prevalence of colorectal cancer in different countries, year can be changed by a dropdown menu
+- A map with a hover over function to display the prevalence of colorectal cancer in different countries, year can be changed by a dropdown menu
 - When clicking on this map, a bar chart will show with the prevalence male/female ratio
 - A scatterplot with the protein/fat/calories/sugar/fruit/vegetables intake, with a checkbox to click what to show, against the colorectal cancer prevalence per county
 - When clicking on a dot, a bullet chart will show what the people eat against what should be eaten and if what they eat is in line with needed/average